JoyeBright/DeepSentiPers/README.md

 ## Dataset

-The dataset is used in this project was collected from *[SentiPers](https://arxiv.org/abs/1801.07737)* corpus.
-It contains 7419 Persian sentences and their connected polarity.
+The dataset used in this project was collected from *[SentiPers](https://arxiv.org/abs/1801.07737)* corpus, containing 7419 Persian sentences and their corresponding polarity.
 The original and augmented dataset files are accessible in the "*Dataset*" folder.

 ## Authors